rubiefawn/remedy/knowledge-and-treasure/fighting-and-magical-talents.md

 You gain 2 defense against 🧠 damage or 1 soak against 🧠 damage.

+### Cautious Evocation

+When you cast a spell that has an area of effect, you may choose one creature to not be affected by the spell.

 ### Subtle Casting

 You can ignore the requirement for either somatic or verbal components when casting a spell, but not both at the same time.